skilldevai/ae-capstone/labs.md

 <br><br>

 3. This is a large file with a lot of pieces.
 Just proceed through and observe and merge, being careful to merge all the changes.
 The information is just fyi if you're interested in what is implemented where in the code.
+Sections A-F below are just FYI if you want more written details about the sections.
+They do not require you to do any steps for them.

   A. **Overview & Documentation** (Lines 1-78)